 Undergraduate Student Research Award

 The NSERC USRA program provides support for research work experience in the natural sciences and engineering.
-Undergraduate students work full-time on a research project for 16 consecutive weeks on a full-time basis in a term (Fall, Winter or Summer) with a faculty member who holds an active NSERC research grant.
+Undergraduate students work full-time on a research project for 16 consecutive weeks on a full-time basis in a term (Fall, Winter or Summer) with a faculty member.

 Subject matter for the USRA research project must fall in one or more natural sciences or engineering disciplines and cannot be health sciences related.

-Students apply for a NSERC USRA award by completing Form 202 – USRA or Experience Award in the NSERC On-line System Login.
+Students and supervisors apply for a USRA by completing Form 202 – USRA in the NSERC On-line System:

-Students are required to upload an official transcript issued by Student and Enrolment Services (Registrar's Office) to the USRA application.
+Students are required to upload an official transcripts issued by Student and Enrolment Services (Registrar's Office) to the USRA application (Form 202 - USRA):

 The Research Services Office conducts the administrative review of the applications to ensure compliance with NSERC Terms of Reference and guidelines.
 Departments conduct the internal ranking of applications.
-First-year student applications will be ranked last in the department's internal ranking of all USRA applications submitted in the NSERC online system for the department.
 Contact the supervisor’s department for details on the internal ranking process.
 For Departments in Cumming School of Medicine, direct inquiries to the Bachelor of Health Sciences Office.

 To be eligible to apply for an award, a student must: